CVE ROLL · Q2 2026

 THE MATH

 One developer.
-Forty-seven connected services.
+Dozens of connected services.

 THE EXPOSURE